HYPERHIDROSIS CAUSES -- WHY PEOPLE GET EXCESSIVE SWEATING

 Hyperhidrosis Forum

-1) Primary Hyperhidrosis
+1) Primary Focal Hyperhidrosis

 According to various studies, for anywhere from 20 to 50 percent of patients hyperhidrosis represents a genetic condition that is not linked to any underlying medical condition.
-It seems like Asians and Jewish people have a much greater rate of prevalence for hyperhidrosis than other races.
-No wonder that the world's most experienced ETS surgeon, Chien-Chi Lin, is based in Taiwan, and is responsible for the major innovations in ETS surgical technique in recent years.
-Israel, which has a majority Jewish population, accounts for a relatively high number of ETS surgeries every year even though it has a small population.
+Nor is it due to any kind of side effect from medications.
+This type of sweating presents itself it specific focal areas of the body (e.g., sweaty palms, sweaty feet, craniofacial hyperhidrosis).
+It seems like Asian and Jewish people have a much greater rate of prevalence of hyperhidrosis than other races.
+No wonder that the world's most experienced ETS surgeon, Chien-Chi Lin, is based in Taiwan, and is responsible for the major innovations in ETS surgical technique since the 1990s.
+Numerous other Asian surgeons have published large sample size studies on hyperhidrosis, and the information on the web from China is not even remotely comprehensive due to translation and information release issues.
+Also, Israel, which is about 75 percent Jewish (a 50/50 split between Ashkenazi and Sephardic/Mizrahi per wikipedia), accounts for a very high number of ETS surgeries every year relative to its small population.
 Several of the most experienced surgeons in the US also initially learned to perform sympathectomy in Israel.
-For most people who have primary hyperhidrosis, the condition starts in puberty.
-Hyperhidrosis in children who have not reached puberty should not be treated with surgery, since it can sometimes diminish with time.
+Finally, based on the e-mails I have received over the years and based on personal youtube videos on this condition, it seems like Filipinos have a significantly higher rate of hyperhidrosis sufferers than most other ethnicities.
+I think that their genetic composition is very different from other Asian peoples' genetic composition.

 2) Secondary Hyperhidrosis

 For some, the sweating is caused by secondary hyperhidrosis, which means that there is an underlying medical condition causing perspiration.
+This phenomenon is called diaphoresis.
 Often, secondary hyperhidrosis causes excessive sweating all over the body (generalized) rather than in localized regions such as the palms/feet/face/armpits.
 The most cited medical condition that can cause hyperhidrosis is hyperthyroidism.
 Other possibilities include adrenal gland tumors or dysfunctions, hyperpituitarism, and spinal cord injuries.
 Temporary hyperhidrosis can occur from all kinds of medical and life conditions ranging from angina to menopause, as well as from side effects from taking medications such as propranolol, physostigmine, pilocarpine, antidepressants, and selective serotonin reuptake inhibitors.

 3) Other Reasons for Hyperhidrosis